awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 1. Update **OptimizationDataCollectionStack** with the module to retrieve the data.
 1. Test the deployed Lambda function to confirm it is working as expected

+{{% notice tip %}}
+These modules templates are managed in AWS owned buckets.
+If you do not wish to have updates on them from AWS then please save a copy to a bucket in your account and use instead.
+{{% /notice %}}

 {{%expand "Cost Explorer Rightsizing Recommendations" %}}